 - 303.04.
-Cul-de-sacs shall have a minimum right-of-way radius of 60-foot with additional right-of-way or easement as needed to accommodate cut and fill sections and snow storage area.
+Right-of-way for future connectivity of local public roads shall be provided.
+Additionally, roads providing access to 25 or more properties shall have multiple points of access from another public roadway. - 303.05 Cul-de-sacs shall have a minimum right-of-way radius of 60-foot with additional right-of-way or easement as needed to accommodate cut and fill sections and snow storage area.
 Cul-de-sacs of a temporary nature may be allowed providing each right-of-way is shown on the plat and approved by the Highway District.
-A standard cul-de-sac layout is shown in the Appendix. - 303.05.
+A standard cul-de-sac layout is shown in the Appendix. - 303.06.
 All intersecting rights-of-way lines at road intersections shall be connected by a curve having a minimum radius of 30 feet.
-All intersecting rights-of-way lines at cul-de-sac bulbs and private driveway approaches shall be connected by a curve having a radius of 20 to 30 feet or as directed by the Highway District. - 303.06.
+All intersecting rights-of-way lines at cul-de-sac bulbs and private driveway approaches shall be connected by a curve having a radius of 20 to 30 feet or as directed by the Highway District. - 303.07.
 There shall be a perpetual and exclusive minimum 10-foot roadway, drainage, and utility easement granted to the Highway District on each side of the right-of-way in addition to the right-of-way widths required in Sections 303.01 through and including 303.04.